-In addition, on August 8, 2016, New Residential entered into a "recapture agreement" with respect to the MSRs subserviced by Ditech.
-Under the recapture agreement, New Residential is entitled to the MSRs on any initial or subsequent refinancing by Ditech of a loan underlying the Walter Existing MSRs or Walter Flow MSRs.
+New Residential has entered into recapture agreements with respect to each of its MSR investments subserviced by Ditech (defined below) and Nationstar.
+Under the recapture agreements, New Residential is generally entitled to the MSRs on any initial or subsequent refinancing by Ditech or Nationstar of a loan in the original portfolios.

+Walter MSRs